gmanuel89/Spectral-Typer/README.md

 ***

 ## Scope of the software
-The software imports two separate groups of mass spectra (stored in different file formats), performs spectral preprocessing onto the imported spectra (with different parameters), computes the peak picking and peak alignment onto the preprocessed spectra and perform comparisons between each spectrum of a group identified as "Sample" group and each spectrum of the group identified as "Database" group, in terms of number of signals and signal intensity.
+The software imports two separate groups of mass spectra (stored in different file formats), performs spectral preprocessing onto the imported spectra (with different parameters) and performs comparisons between each spectrum of a group identified as "Sample" group and each spectrum of the group identified as "Reference" group.
+In order to do so, the software performs at every iteration, for each reference-sample pair, peak picking, peak alignment and pairwise peaklist comparisons in terms of number of common signals and signal intensity evaluation.

-The software returns the results of the comparison as a matrix, in which each row is a sample (spectrum in the "Sample" group) and each column is a database entry (spectrum in the "Database" group).
+The software returns the results of the comparison as a matrix, in which each row is a sample (spectrum in the "Sample" group) and each column is a Reference entry (spectrum in the "Reference" group).
 Each matrix entry corresponds to the similarity score, which generally is "YES" for a complete match, "NI" for partial match and "NO" for mismatch, in terms of score value reaching a defined threshold value.

-Further data is displayed at the end of the matrix, such as the mass range and the values of the parameters used for the comparison analysis.
+Moreover, an additional matrix file is exported, containing all the parameters used for the analysis, such as the mass range and the values of the parameters used for the comparison analysis.

 ***